 Also running were millionaire Willie Wilson, who came in third, barely breaking the double-digit mark; 2nd Ward Ald.
 Bob Fioretti and businessman and perennial candidate William "Dock" Walls, both of whom attracted support in the single digits.

 Wilson, however, took credit for helping to force a runoff.
 He spent about $2 million of his own money and took to TV early to pump up his candidacy.

 Emanuel supporter Rep. Luis Gutierrez told reporters, "We are prepared to win any runoff."

 On Tuesday, the 55-year-old Emanuel told reporters he had "butterflies" and worked some phone banks in the predominantly African American 8th Ward.

-In his re-election bid, Emanuel was criticized for some of his decisions he made in his first term, including his school board's decision to close 50 schools.
+In his re-election bid, Emanuel was criticized for decisions he made in his first term, including his School Board's decision to close 50 schools.
 He also faced questions about the city's murder spike in 2012 and into 2013.

 Garcia, a Little Village resident, criticized the Emanuel-appointed Chicago Board of Education for failing to address a federal discrimination suit.
 He and Fioretti led opposition to red-light and speed cameras, an issue embraced by all the challengers.